Calchan/kernelconfig/README.rst

    Use Budget Fair Queueing as the default I/O scheduler.

 Note 1.
-Do no prefix options names with 'CONFIG\_'. kernelconfig takes care of that for you.
+Do not prefix options names with 'CONFIG\_'. kernelconfig takes care of that for you.

 Note 2.
 Option names will always be capitalized for you if you don't.
 It is